zhiqian93/computer-vision/README.md

     Track HH needs to define rectangle shape of HH disp Dr and Nurse Skeleton need to differentiate from initial location Collision of bounding box haven't started

+Important: Some camera are connected to Kinect but some are used with laptop webcam.
+Regardless, parse camera video file as --v input.

 Code Logic:
 ![picture](https://github.com/zhiqian93/computer-vision/blob/master/HH%20Structure.png)